Understanding Your Household’s Digital Habits Is The Key To Choosing The Right Internet Plan And Avoiding Costly Overage Fees

 Smart Home Devices

-Many people worry about their smart bulbs or thermostats using up their bandwidth, but those devices use tiny amounts of data.
+Many people worry about their smart bulbs, smart locks, or thermostats using up their bandwidth, but those helpful gadgets use tiny, almost unnoticeable amounts of data.
 The real culprit in the smart home ecosystem is the security camera.
-Always-on cameras, like older Nest Aware models or Ring cameras set to high sensitivity, constantly upload video footage to the cloud.
+Always-on cameras, like older Nest Aware models or Ring cameras set to a high motion-detection sensitivity, constantly upload HD video footage to the cloud.

-A single camera recording in HD around the clock can easily use dozens to hundreds of gigabytes per month, depending on resolution and settings.
-If you have three or four cameras around your property, you could inadvertently hit your data cap without watching a single movie.
-To learn more about how smart devices impact your home’s efficiency, check out our guide to home electricity and energy management.
+A single camera recording in high-definition around the clock can easily use dozens to hundreds of gigabytes per month, depending on its resolution and recording settings.
+If you have three or four cameras monitoring your property, you could inadvertently hit your data cap without ever watching a movie.
+To learn more about how smart devices impact your home’s overall efficiency, check out our guide to home electricity and energy management.

 Estimating Your Household’s Monthly Data Needs